Shanmuka7073/Adires/docs/pitch.md

 ✅ Key Features

 - **Multilingual Voice Understanding**: English, Telugu, Hindi, Roman Telugu, slang, and misspellings.
-- **Natural Language AI**: Works even with sentences like: “Add one curd packet… and two onions… and oil also.”
+- **Natural Language AI**: Works with complex, multi-part sentences.
+Users can place a full order in one go:
+  > “Order one kg chicken and a packet of milk from Chandra Store to my home.”
 - **Instant Store Onboarding**: Store owners can get their shop online in seconds.
 Just by visiting the "My Store" page, the app uses AI-assisted automation to create their digital storefront instantly.
 - **Category Smart Mapping**: Detects grocery categories instantly, like Google detects searches.
 - **Lightning Fast Matching**: Works smoothly on even low-end Android mobiles.